Do-it-yourselfers inspire hardware renaissance in Silicon Valley

 "We're proud of our manufacturing heritage, but we don't invent everything," Furstoss said of GE, which has opened some of its patent catalog, including technology for cooling jets and computerized scooters, to inventors.
 "The spirit and tools of the maker movement are something we want to engage with."

-(This story corrects 12th paragraph to show TechShop has eight locations, not nine)
+(This version of the story corrects paragraph 12 to show TechShop has eight locations, not nine.)

 (Reporting by Noel Randewich, additional reporting by Sarah McBride; Editing by Ken Wills and Peter Henderson)